Separable commutative algebras and Galois theory in stable homotopy theories: Chromatic homotopy theory

 \begin{proof} Note that our assumptions imply that $X$ is Noetherian and separated.
 Therefore we are under the assumptions of~\cite{MathewLennart}*{Theorem 4.1} so the result applies to give a symmetric monoidal equivalence

-By definition, the stable homotopy theory $\QCoh(\mathfrak{X})$ is a limit of module categories over regular, Noetherian, even periodic $\E_\infty$-rings $\mathcal{O}^{top}(\spec R)$.
-By Theorem~\ref{thm-sep-even-periodic}, separable commutative algebras with underlying perfefct module over these $\E_\infty$-rings agree with the (weak) finite covers and these have all finite degree.
+By definition, the stable homotopy theory $\QCoh(\mathfrak{X})$ is a limit of module categories over regular, Noetherian, even periodic $\E_\infty$-rings $\mathcal{O}^{top}(\spec R)$ where $2$ acts invertibly.
+By Theorem~\ref{thm-sep-even-periodic}, separable commutative algebras with underlying perfect module over these $\E_\infty$-rings agree with the (weak) finite covers and these have all finite degree.
 Our descent result in the form of Theorem~\ref{thm-descent} applies to give

 Note that in this case there is no difference between weak finite covers and finite covers since the unit object is compact by~(\ref{eq-affiness}).
 Finally, the (weak) finite covers have already been classified by Mathew in~\cite{Mathew2016}*{Theorem 10.4} by the \'etale fundamental group $\pi_1^{\mathrm{\acute{e}t}}(X)$.
 It is only left to argue that all separable commutative algebras in $\QCoh(\mathfrak{X})$ with underlying perfect module have finite degree.
 To this end pick an \'etale cover $\spec(R) \to X$ and observe that the corresponding pullback functor $\QCoh(\mathfrak{X})^\dual\to \Perf{\mathcal{O}^{top}(\spec(R))}$ is conservative.
 As any separable algebra in the target of the pullback functor has finite degree by Theorem~\ref{thm-sep-even-periodic}, it follows from~\cite{Balmer2014}*{Theorem 3.7(b)} that the same is true for any separable algebra in $\QCoh(\mathfrak{X})^\dual$. \end{proof}